HansOersted/MQTT_Simulator_connector/README.md

 &emsp;&emsp;It is adviced to follow our prior repository ([OPC UA Subscriber in MATLAB](https://github.com/HansOersted/diameter_subscriber)) subscribing communicating with MQTT in *m* file.

-&emsp;&emsp;Importantly, up to today (January 21, 2025), the OPC Unified Architecture blocks in Simulator have ***not*** been designed for Linux; it is for the Windows user only.
+&emsp;&emsp;Importantly, up to today (January 21, 2025), the OPC Unified Architecture blocks in Simulink have ***not*** been designed for Linux; it is for the Windows user only.
 One cannot use an exist block in Simulink to subscribe the OPC UA signal directly.
 The attempt in utilizing the relevant block in simulink will result in an Error Dialog below in Linux.

 <br>